Mikaela-G/Reddit_Toxicounter/README.md

 Consequently, it would be interesting to see whether models trained on a specific subreddit generalize well to other subreddits.
 Working hypotheses include: do different subreddits generate a language or vernacular of their own? what are some of the similar or different features between subreddits? how can we aggregate separate analyses on different subreddits to potentially a "catch-all" monitor that generalizes to the whole of Reddit?

 In terms of data visualization, a main goal of the group was to create an interactive web app that would chart the change in toxicitiy of AskReddit over time.
 We would also highlight key historical events, to see how they did or did not affect the toxicity of AskReddit.
+The data visualization itself is relatively simple, so there would be an emphasis on the user interface and accessibility.

 ![](https://img.business.com/o/aHR0cHM6Ly93d3cuYnVzaW5lc3NuZXdzZGFpbHkuY29tL2ltYWdlcy9pLzAwMC8wMTIvMTcwL2kwMi9saW5lLWNoYXJ0LnBuZz8xNDcwODUxMTQz)